- Exquisite designer jewelry

 - 100% sustainable lab diamond

 - Prices a little higher than Clean Origin and Ritani

 - Features and inspection not as advanced as some competitors

-Vrai is perhaps best known through its affiliation with Diamond Foundry, a celebrity-backed lab diamond producer that is 100% sustainable and carbon-neutral (something that Pandora Jewelry aspires to be and Brilliant Earth is too).
-Vrai, being owned by Diamond Foundry, sources their diamonds exclusively from them and therefore too is carbon-neutral.
+Vrai is perhaps best known for its affiliation with Diamond Foundry, a celebrity-backed lab diamond producer that is 100% sustainable and carbon-neutral (something Brilliant Earth is too, and that Pandora Jewelry aspires to be).
+Vrai, being owned by Diamond Foundry, sources its diamonds exclusively from them and, therefore, is carbon-neutral.